roqueando/livelist/README.md

 ## Usage

-TODO: Write usage instructions here
+You can use Livelist separately with `Livelist::Playlist`, `Livelist::Segment` and `Livelist::Sequence`

-## Development
+TODO: put an example

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+Or use a specific module to HLS or VOD: `Livelist::HLS`, `Livelist::VOD`

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+TODO: put an example with HLS and VOD

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/livelist.
+Bug reports and pull requests are welcome on GitHub at https://github.com/roqueando/livelist

 ## License